-With its concept of “marine litter cleanup”, One Earth – One Ocean wants to call on people to actively combat the pressing humanitarian problem of marine littering.
+With the concept of “Marine Litter Cleanup”, One Earth – One Ocean wants to call on people to actively combat the urgent problem of marine littering.

-The first project in 2012 and the smallest unit of the “marine litter cleanup” was the SeeHamster, a small catamaran with a length of four meters and two meters in width, an electric drive and a fold-down net construction which collects the plastic waste from inland waters.
+The first project in 2012 and the smallest unit of the “Maritime Garbage Collection” are SeeHamsters, small catamarans about four metres long and two metres wide and a fold-down net or fishing gear with which plastic garbage from inland waters is collected.

-In 2015 the third improved generation of the SeeHamster ships came into operation.
-SeeHamster for the cleaning of inland waters are already in use and prove that the concept of the “marine litter cleanup” works.
+In 2019, the fifth improved generation of SeeHamster ships will be put into operation in Cambodia.
+SeeHamsters for cleaning inland waterways are in use in both Germany and Asia and prove that the concept of “Marine Litter Cleanup” works.

 In autumn 2016, the first SeeKuh was launched in Lübeck.
 The ship, also based on the catamaran shape, has a size of 12 x 10 meters and will clean bays, estuaries and coastal sections.
 Between the two hulls specially designed nets with meshes of 2.5 cm size are suspended.
 These collect the plastic waste up to 4 meters deep.
 Two tonnes of garbage can currently be collected per trip or net.